sal55/langs/Features.md

 So more like a local function, but no call/return, no stack, no locals.

 The feature was dropped because it was too naff; too reminiscent of Basics `GOSUB`.
-However I will don't have a solution for low-level code-sharing within a function.
-(One feature, `recase`, handles some use-cases, but now listed here as it is temporarily disabled.)
+However I still don't have a solution for low-level code-sharing within a function.
+(One feature, `recase`, handles some use-cases, but not listed here as it is temporarily disabled.)

 ### `/` Translation operator
 In the script language, `/"Length"` would apply a translation function to the string, used for internationalisation.